bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/at-length.md

 print("Hello world")
 ```

-The ‘.py’ is not really mandatory, but typically all python files end with a ‘.py’ extension.
+The '.py’ is not really mandatory, but typically all python files end with a '.py’ extension.

 Here’s how you can run it:

 -   Launch your terminal, or command prompt
--   ‘cd’ to the folder where this python script file is saved
+-   'cd’ to the folder where this python script file is saved
 -   execute the command `python first.py`

 You will see that `Hello World` will be printed.